fakharak/CrustPHP/README.md

 <h1>Ease of Use (for all level PHP Developers):</h1><br/>
 Best about CrustPHP Framework is that the developer does not need knowledge of Architecture / Framework.
 Plain (core) PHP Developers can start delivering high-throughput REST-APIs ( / Micro-services) rapidly within hours.<br/><br/>

-<h1>Ready-made Modules<h1><br/>
+<h1>Ready-made Modules</h1><br/>
-It includes DB configurations Module, JWT-based Authentication Module / Middleware, and sample Controllers to enable PHP developers to focus on coding Business Domani Logic.
+It includes DB configurations Module, JWT-based Authentication Module / Middleware, and sample Controllers to enable PHP developers to focus on coding Business Domain Logic.

 <h1>CrustPHP Architecture:</h1><br/>
 The Architectrue supports development of "Gartner's Event-broker model" through "Enterprise Service Bus" for "dynamic choreography" of Event-driven Microservices.<br/><br/>